- How do I apply and when can I start?

 Please call 248-751-7800 to schedule a tour.

 First-term Cooley classes at Auburn Hills start in January, May, and September of each year.
-Students starting in January take classes in the afternoon, students starting in May take classes in the evening or on weekends, and students starting in September take classes in the morning.
+Students starting in January take classes in the afternoon, students starting in May take classes in the evening, and students starting in September take classes in the morning.
 Classes are offered year-round three semesters per year.

 Mornings: 8 a.m. – 11 a.m., 9 a.m. – 12 noon,